Cynth3tik/awesome/README.md

 *   [sivel/speedtest-cli](https://github.com/sivel/speedtest-cli) - Command line interface for testing internet bandwidth using speedtest.net

 *   [certbot/certbot](https://github.com/certbot/certbot) - Certbot is EFF's tool to obtain certs from Let's Encrypt and (optionally) auto-enable HTTPS on your server.
 It can also act as a client for any other CA that uses the ACME protocol.

-## Java

-*   [debezium/debezium](https://github.com/debezium/debezium) - Change data capture for a variety of databases.
-Please log issues at https://issues.redhat.com/browse/DBZ.

-*   [gaia-app/gaia](https://github.com/gaia-app/gaia) - Gaia is a Terraform 🌍 UI for your modules, and self-service infrastructure 👨‍💻

 ## Go